luc-vocab/gc/README.md

 send a shock if muscle contraction is detected.

 The grindcare device was the thing that helped me the most up to that point.
-It would give me some metrics of how many times I grinded my teeth at night.
+It would give me some metrics of how many times I ground my teeth at night.
 It started out at 140/night, then progressively moved to 30/night.
 My symptoms improved radically.
-However by December 2012 the number of grinds/night started increasing, as if my body had somehow adjusted and no longer cared about the electric shock.
+However by December 2012 the number of grinds/night started increasing, to 100/night, 200/night and even as high as 300/night , as if my body had somehow adjusted and no longer cared about the electric shock.

 The idea started forming in my head that the device should not just send an electric shock, but actually wake me up if bruxism is detected.